Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/07-DjangoAuth.md

 ## [**30m**] 💻 Activity: v2 Challenges - Login & Logout

-1. Begin the [v2 Challenges](https://github.com/make-school-labs/makewiki-starter/CHALLENGES.md) by cloning the latest `makewiki-starter` to get the starter code for today!
+1. Begin the [v2 Challenges](https://github.com/make-school-labs/makewiki-starter/CHALLENGES.md) by cloning the latest `makewiki-starter` to get the starter code for today by running the following command in the directory where you store your git repositories:

+    ```bash
+    git clone https://github.com/make-school-labs/makewiki-starter makewiki_v2
+    ```
-2. Stop when you complete the first section titled `Login & Signup`.
+2. Stop when you complete the first section titled [`Login & Signup`](https://github.com/Make-School-Labs/makewiki-starter/blob/master/CHALLENGES.md#login--logout).

 ## [**10m**] 🌴 BREAK